gmunglani/fret-ibra/examples/Tutorial.md

 # Tutorial

 The config file (.cfg) contains variables including the path to the image stack files, the range of frames to be processed, and multiple other options for each module.
+A log file is updated after each module is run.

 The *Config_tutorial.cfg* file in this folder is used to demonstrate the functionality of this toolkit.
 First, the *input_path* and *filename* parameters needs to be set.
 ```txt